and-ber/GetData_CourseProject/CodeBook.md

 - Its activity label (1 to 6: WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING)
 - An identifier of the subject who carried out the experiment

-The dataset includes the following files:
+The dataset in folder `UCI HAR Dataset` includes the following files:
 - features.txt: List of all features
 - activity_labels.txt: Links the class labels with their activity name
 - train/X_train.txt: Training set